-If the Board assigns the matter to a hearing examiner, any party to the proceeding shall have, as a matter of right, an oral argument on the record before the Board prior to a final decision.
+"Any employee under the merit system who is removed, demoted, or suspended shall have, as a matter of right, an opportunity for a hearing before the Merit System Protection Board, which may assign the matter to a hearing examiner to conduct a hearing and provide the Board with a report and recommendations.
+The charges against the employee shall be stated in writing, in such form as the Board shall require.
+If the Board assigns the matter to a hearing examiner, any party to the proceeding shall have, as a matter of right, an opportunity to present an oral argument on the record before the Board prior to a final decision.
 The Board shall establish procedures consistent with law for the conduct of its hearings.
 The decisions of the Board in such appeals shall not be subject to review except by a court of competent jurisdiction.
 The Council shall provide by law for the investigation and resolution of formal grievances filed under the merit system and any additional duties or responsibilities of the Board.
 The Board shall conduct on a periodic basis special studies and audits of the administration of the merit and retirement pay systems and file written reports of its findings and recommendations with the Executive and the Council.
 The Board shall comment on any proposed changes in the merit system law or regulations in a timely manner as provided by law.”

 Section 33-7.
 County Executive and Merit System Protection Board Responsibilities, Article II, Merit System of the Montgomery County Code, defines the Merit System Protection Board responsibilities as follows:

-"(a) Generally.
+(a) Generally.
 In performing its functions, the Board is expected to protect the merit system and to protect employee and applicant rights guaranteed under the merit system, including protection against arbitrary and capricious recruitment and supervisory actions, support for recruitment and supervisory actions demonstrated by the facts to be proper, and to approach these matters without any bias or predilection to either supervisors or subordinates.
-The remedial and enforcement powers of the Board granted herein shall be fully exercised by the Board as needed to rectify personnel actions found to be improper.
-The Board shall comment on any proposed changes in the merit system law or regulations, at or before public hearing thereon.
-The Board, subject to the appropriation process, shall be responsible for establishing its staffing requirements necessary to properly implement its duties and to define the duties of such staff."
+The remedial and enforcement powers of the Board granted herein must be exercised by the Board as needed to rectify personnel actions found to be improper.
+The Board must comment on any proposed changes in the merit system law or regulations, at or before the public hearing thereon.
+The Board, subject to the appropriation process, must establish its staffing requirements and define the duties of its staff.